Last Updated on January 3, 2023 by James Castro

 Website design prices fall into two categories: template and custom website design.

 For high-quality website design, expect a cost between $5000-$10,000.
 This is the cost of design work but does not include the coding of the website.
 Website design cost has a lot to do with the number of unique pages and how elaborate the design work is.
 A skilled designer can charge almost any rate and find plenty of work.
 Design is arguably the single biggest consideration and expense of a custom website build.

 Template designs are potentially free but could cost up to a few hundred dollars.
 These are often great designs, and the price is lower because they sell the design to as many buyers as possible, so the cost is shared.

 Let’s look at the differences between discount website prices and professional website design costs so you and educate yourself and be better prepared when discussing your next website project.

 All discount website providers are promising amazing results, perfect website design, SEO optimization, mobile responsiveness, and pretty much anything and everything they think you – who is presumably looking into fair and affordable web design pricing – would like to hear and have in your new website project.

 These companies promise free or cheap websites yet manage to have millions of dollars for advertising and promotion.
 So if it’s free, where does that money come from?

-The truth is, discount sites are packed full of upsells and cross-sells, and advertisements, and combined with systematic implementation, outsourced labor, DIY site builders, AI, and a few magic tricks, all of that earns them a pretty penny.
+Discount sites are packed full of upsells, cross-sells, and advertisements.
+Combined with systematic implementation, outsourced labor, DIY site builders, AI, and a few magic tricks, they earn a pretty penny.

 So what seemed cheap upfront is actually expensive since it costs you more than initially presented, and it isn’t going to perform like a real professional website, so it costs conversions and sales.

 In reality, these discount website providers are putting all their energy into lowering the bar so far that they’re at break-even for the masses and then “make bank” on the upsells when the free or cheap solution fails to provide the level of quality and service the customer anticipated.